Hi Dr. Hall,

 About David A. Hall

-Dr. David Hall was one of the first 40 accredited cosmetic dentists in the world.
+Dr. David A. Hall was one of the first 40 accredited cosmetic dentists in the world.
 He practiced cosmetic dentistry in Iowa, and in 1990 earned his accreditation with the American Academy of Cosmetic Dentistry.
-He is now president of Infinity Dental Web, a company in Mesa, Arizona that does complete Internet marketing for dentists.
+He is now president of Infinity Dental Web, a company in Mesa, Arizona that does advanced internet marketing for dentists.